A Framework for Effective Teaching and Learning

 What we’re learning . . .

 Curriculum must be guaranteed and viable.
 It is guaranteed when everyone “puts a stake in ground” about what students will know and be able to do.
 It is viable when those learning expectations can be reasonably accomplished.
-Reasonable accomplishment means creating learning progressions so students know what they need to know and be able to do as they work toward more general indicators.
+Reasonable accomplishment means creating learning progressions so students know what they need to know and be able to do and teachers are clear about how to focus instruction.
+Students can’t self-assess or set meaningful learning goals for their next steps if they don’t know and understand the learning targets/goals (see Learner-centered Culture).
+There is no “one right way” to share learning targets/goals with students.
+Use what works for your learners.
+Provide learning targets/goals in the clearest breakdown possible (unpack the target into learner friendly language).

 Rigor in the curriculum must be at the level intended by the standard.
 Rigor is defined with a taxonomy in use by the whole district, and clearly articulated and agreed upon.